YCCS-Summer-2023-DLCV/Deep-Learning-in-Computer-Vision/segmentation_data/notes_on_segmentation.md

 The masks are sub-matricies of the original matrix.
 They correspond to the portion of the image which is in the bounding box.

-The dimensions of the bounding boxes as stored by FiftyOne are in the following format: `[x, y, width, height]`
+The dimensions of the bounding boxes as stored by FiftyOne are in the following format: `[x, y, width, height]`.